Major Research Awards

 Finding Patterns in Streaming Data

 Elke Rundensteiner (Computer Science) received a three-year, $500,000 award from the NSF to design, implement, and evaluate a novel method for processing complex streams of data.
 The ability to infer relevant patterns from these streams in real time and at various levels of abstraction can help make near instantaneous decisions about mission-critical applications, including crisis management and security.

 A Platform for Network Studies

 Craig Wills, Mark Claypool, Matthew Ward (Computer Science), and James Doyle (Social Science and Policy Studies)received a three-year, $392,000 award from the NSF to develop a distributed measurement platform for scientific research on networks and networked applications that will yield valuable data supporting a wide range of experiments.
-The project will also promote broader participation in science and engineering by underrepresented groups through integration with WPI’s Interactive Media and Game Development program.
+The project will also promote broader participation in science and engineering by underrepresented groups through integration with WPI’s Interactive Media & Game Development program.

 The Adverse Effects of Nanoparticles

 Terri Camesano (Chemical Engineering) received a three-year $307,000 NSF award to identify the potential adverse effects on human health and the environment from exposure to nanoparticles (which are being used increasingly for a variety of applications) by addressing the challenge of building a common understanding of how nanoparticles affect biological cells.